jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 0.3123451
 ```

 Ah, the two are very different, implying that $y1$ and $y2$ are *not* conditionally independent given the joint influence of $x1$.
 In other words, there are other, unmeasured sources of variance that are influencing the relationship between these two variables.
+This interpretation is a good way to think about the notion of correlated errors

-The concept of conditional independence is critical in the implementation of local estimation, principally in the tests of directed separation that form the basis of the goodness-of-fit statistic, which we will revisit later.
+The concept of conditional independence is critical in the implementation of local estimation, principally in the tests of directed separation that form the basis of the goodness-of-fit statistic, which we will revisit in Chapter 3

 Now that we have derived all the quantities related to direct, indirect, and error variances/correlations, we have all the information necessary to calculate total effects.